tjd1234/cmpt383summer2022/docs/assignments/rationals.md

   use vectors, or structs, or hashes, ....
 It may be helpful to look at the code in [point.rkt](point.rkt) for ideas.

-  Importantly, **don't** use Racket's built-in rationals anywhere in your rational code.
-Racket uses rational by default, e.g. `(/ 3 7)` returns the rational `3/7`, and if you're not careful you could use them accidentally.
+- **Don't** use Racket's built-in rationals anywhere in your rational code.
+  Racket uses rational by default, e.g. `(/ 3 7)` returns the rational `3/7`,
+  and if you're not careful you could use them accidentally.
 Look up the Racket function `exact->inexact`.

+- **Don't** use any mutating functions, like `set!`.
+Most mutating Racket functions end with `!`, and so don't use any of those.
+Use just non-mutating functions as shown in the notes and lectures.

 - Represent your rationals using lists.
 For example, you could represent
   $\frac{3}{7}$ as `'(rational 3 7)`.